coleifer/huey/docs/recipes.rst

         ...  # Heavy lifting happens in the consumer. return report_data

-Enqueueing from an async request handler is fine as-is -- it is a single, fast storage write:
+Enqueueing from an async request handler is fine as-is, since it is a single, fast storage write:

 .. code-block:: python